Patient and Public Involvement in research

 Check out our patient and public involvement guidance for researchers.

-• plan PPI activities to align with your resources and timelines
+- plan PPI activities that take into account your resources and timelines

-• evaluate activities and share your learning with the Parkinson’s community and beyond
+- consider how you’ll evaluate your PPI activities and share your learnings with the Parkinson’s community and beyond

 We tailor our support to your needs.